 S&P 500 (context) 7,483 +0.00% Flat and shut for July 4; thin cross-border flows into Bogotá

-The headline gap between the COLCAP’s 1.57% jump and the New York-listed proxy’s more modest 0.31% is largely a function of composition and timing — the local index captures Friday’s afternoon industrials bid more fully than the US-hours ETF tracker does.
+There is a gap between the COLCAP’s 1.57% jump and the New York-listed proxy’s more modest 0.31%.
+That is largely a function of composition and timing, as the local index captures Friday’s afternoon industrials bid more fully than the US-hours tracker does.

-That positioning — equities pushing toward the top of their range while the currency sits at the bottom of its dollar-strength band — is the story foreign desks are pricing: a market that likes local risk more than it fears further currency downside.
+Equities are pushing toward the top of their range while the currency sits at the bottom of its dollar-strength band.
+That positioning is the story foreign desks are pricing: a market that likes local risk more than it fears further currency downside.

 Live Market IntelligenceColombia — Live Market BoardInside: market breadth, the sector heatmap, currencies & rates, the Latin America scoreboard and the full instrument board.